Tiles with letters spelling out the word "gracias"

 8. ¡Qué amable!

 ¡Qué amable! means, “How nice!” and is a more emphatic variant of muy amable.
-It’s used to express gratitude without explicitly saying “Thank you.”
+We use it to express gratitude without explicitly saying “Thank you.”

 9. Gracias de antemano